San Francisco to San Luis Obispo – NEW ROUTE!

 Climate Ride's new Central Coast adventure begins in the exciting city of San Francisco at 9 am.
 We’ll pedal through the historic Presidio and out to the scenic Great Highway where we’ll turn south, keeping the crashing shoreline on our right.
 From there, we’ll ride through the coast towns of Pacifica, Montara and Moss Beach before enjoying a picnic lunch in bucolic Half Moon Bay – known for its Pumpkin Festival.
 After lunch, we’ll continue riding south on Highway 1 to our camp for the night – a terrific eco-adventure campground and retreat center - where we’ll enjoy our first dinner and hear from informative speakers before turning in for the night.

 One of our shorter days, our pace will be more relaxed today.
-Following a hearty hot breakfast, our southward journey takes us past Año Nuevo State Park where you might catch a glimpse of the enormous elephant seals that populate its beaches.
-Our route takes us to the eclectic town of Santa Cruz, where we’ll visit a picturesque lighthouse and ride into downtown for an on-your-own lunch – allowing you time to explore this vibrant seaside community.
-The afternoon brings excellent riding through a series of small coastal towns to our campground for the night right on the beach across from the gently lapping Pacific waves.
+Following a hearty hot breakfast, our southward journey takes us to the eclectic town of Santa Cruz, where we’ll visit a picturesque lighthouse and ride into downtown for an on-your-own lunch – allowing you time to explore this vibrant seaside community.
+The afternoon brings excellent riding through a series of small coastal towns to our campground for the night.

-On the morning of Day 3, the epic cycling continues as we ride along the coast of the Monterey Bay on backroads through Elkhorn Slough – a protected wetlands area – to a local farm store where we’ll taste some of the area’s best fruits and vegetables.
+On the morning of Day 3, the epic cycling continues with the opportunity to ride 100 miles in a day.
+We begin today’s ride along the coast of the Monterey Bay passing Elkhorn Slough – a protected wetlands area – to a local farm store where we’ll taste some of the area’s best fruits and vegetables.
 Heading south, we’ll pedal past huge sand dunes and into the famous town of Monterey to refill on water and snacks.
 From there, we head out on the 17-Mile Drive – one of the most famous stretches of pavement in the world.
 This winding road circumnavigates the Monterey Peninsula and affords incredible views of the ocean, the Point Pinos Lighthouse in Pacific Grove, and eventually Mission Carmel.
 Our picnic spot for the day is in Carmel Valley where we’ll visit a ‘green classroom’ and learn about their amazing work with local kids.
-After lunch, the journey continues as we leave civilization behind and head into the Carmel Highlands on our way south to Big Sur.
-This afternoon we’ll get a taste of this rugged, remote ribbon of roadway high above the deep blue waters of the Pacific Ocean.
-After a quick water stop on the coast, we’ll pedal into Big Sur where we’ll camp for the night nestled under the redwoods next to the Big Sur River.
+After lunch, the journey continues as we leave civilization behind and head into Carmel Valley for a scenic climb before descending along the Arroyo Seco River into the verdant Salinas Valley.
+The last few miles are ‘big chainring’ riding past endless vineyards and farms to our camp at San Lorenzo Park.

-This morning, we’ll head out early on our final ride!
-After pedaling south on Highway 1 once more, we’ll see the famous Morro Rock – the last remnant of an ancient volcano – and stop for water and snacks.
+This morning, we head out on our final ride, with a quick stop at the coast!
+During the amazing descent from our camp, we’ll visit the famous Morro Rock – the last remnant of an ancient volcano – and stop for water and snacks.
 From there, we head inland to reach our destination for the week – San Luis Obispo.
 Tucked between the Coast Range, the Pacific Ocean and right in the middle of Central Coast Wine County, San Luis Obispo is the home of epic cycling, wineries and classic California living.
 Here, halfway between San Francisco and Los Angeles, we’ll enjoy our final picnic before retrieving our gear, boarding bus shuttles bound either north or south, and saying goodbye until the next Climate Ride.

 Climate Ride Central Coast is a 4-night, 5-day cycling trip that showcases the best of California’s Central Coast from San Francisco to San Luis Obispo.